dgnsrekt/nitter_scraper/README.md

 This library is a work around for anyone who enjoyed the simplicity of the [twitter-scraper](https://github.com/bisguzar/twitter-scraper/) library and needs a quick replacement until it comes back up.
 Nitter Scraper leverages running a docker container instance of [nitter](https://github.com/zedeus/nitter) to scrape tweets and profile information.
 I attempted to make the api work as closely as possible to the original [twitter-scraper](https://github.com/bisguzar/twitter-scraper/) to minimize refactoring of twitter scraping projects.

 ## Use Nitter Scraper with docker
-If you have docker installed you can use the NitterDockerContainer context manager.
+If you have docker installed you can use the NitterScraper context manager.
 It takes care of running/destorying a local nitter docker container instance.
 If you don't have docker installed you can use the get_tweets and get_profile to scraping from https://www.nitter.net

 ## Basic Usage
 ```
-from nitter_scraper import NitterDockerContainer, get_profile
+from nitter_scraper import NitterScraper, get_profile

-with NitterDockerContainer(host="0.0.0.0", port=8008) as nitter:
+with NitterScraper(host="0.0.0.0", port=8008) as nitter:
     profile = nitter.get_profile("dgnsrekt")
     print(profile.json(indent=4))